Ahmed Khoory, Emirates' Senior Vice President Commercial Operations, West Asia and Indian Ocean (WAIO)

 “We consider Bangladesh one of the most important destinations in our global network.
 We definitely want to grow here further.
 Increase of frequency depends on many factors and if those factors are met, we’ll definitely grow in the market.”

 However, by definition, there must be challenges.
 As an airline with global operations, Emirates understands that every country has its own specificity which the airline must adapt to.
 Bangladesh is not an exception.
 Nonetheless, the airline is committed to comply with local rules and regulations.
-Emirates has always enjoyed support and co-operation from the local regulatory authorities, travel trade partners, media and of course, the local travellers.
+Emirates has always enjoyed support and co-operation from the local regulatory authorities, travel trade partners, media and of course the local travelers.

 “I feel since the travel industry is growing very fast, Bangladesh needs to take urgent measures to further develop its airport facilities and relevant infrastructure to face the upcoming challenges.”

-As an ever-growing partnership between Emirates and flydubai is observed, the possibility of a merger may be expected.
+As an ever growing partnership between Emirates and flydubai is observed, the possibility of a merger may be expected.
 Emirates started its partnership with flydubai in 2017.
 Since then their combined network has been expanding and is expected to reach 240 destinations by 2022.